zywang624/CVEX/README.md

 ## Contributions

-To contribute a new CVEX record, create a pull request for a new subfolder inside [records](records) with the following infrastructure:
+To contribute a new CVEX record, create a pull request for a new subfolder inside https://github.com/ucsb-seclab/CVEX-records with the following infrastructure:
 ```
-records/CVE-XXXX-YYYYY
+CVE-XXXX-YYYYY
 ├── cvex.yml
 ├── data
 │   ├── file1.ext